 Wesley Hall, the attorney who drafted the decriminalization proposal, believes that Arkansas will eventually embrace the full legalization of marijuana.
 Hall said he thinks “it’s inevitable Arkansas will get to recreational in six to eight years.”

-At this time few people are willing to wager that the Arkansas legislature will legalize marijuana in 2021 or 2022.
+At this time few people are willing to wager that the Arkansas legislature will legalize marijuana in 2022.
 A decriminalization bill is far more likely to make it to the floor for a vote.
 Decriminalization would benefit citizens and allow the state to redirect the resources currently being spent on the enforcement of marijuana laws.
 However, there’s really nothing in it for Republican lawmakers in Arkansas.

 If neither legalization nor decriminalization legislation is passed in Arkansas, then there’s a good chance that Arkansas voters will take it upon themselves to end the Reefer Madness.